wfailla/un-orchestrator/orchestrator/README_RUN.md

 ## How to start the proper virtual execution environment

-Only libvirt needs to be expliclty started, as described in the following.
-If you do not intend to use such an execution environment, you can skip this section.
+Only libvirt needs to be expliclty started.
+If you do not intend to use this execution environment, you can skip this section.

 ### How to configure and start libvirt